Mike Kelley (artist): Work

 Also in 2009, Kelley participated in Performa 09, the third edition of the Performa Biennial, where he created Extracurricular Activity Projective Reconstruction #32, Plus.
 For this performance, Kelley translated his filmed material into highly energetic scenes of music and psychodynamic drama.

 The artist's last performance video was Vice Anglais from 2011.

 On January 31, 2012, Kelley committed suicide via carbon monoxide poisoning at his home in South Pasadena, California.
 It is believed that Kelley was suffering from depression at the time of his death.
 A spontaneous memorial to Kelley was built in an abandoned carport near his studio in the Highland Park section of L.A. shortly after news of his death.
 Mourners were invited via an anonymous Facebook page to "help rebuild MORE LOVE HOURS THAN CAN EVER BE REPAID AND THE WAGES OF SIN (1987), by contributing stuffed fabric toys, afghans, dried corn, wax candles…building an altar of unabashed sentimentality."
 The memorial was active throughout February 2012 and was dismantled in early March 2012, with the contents given to the Mike Kelley Foundation.

 Kelley's work was inspired by diverse sources such as philosophy, politics, history, underground music, decorative arts and working-class artistic expression.
 His art often examined class and gender issues as well as issues of normality, criminality and perversion.

 Kelley lived and worked in various places in Los Angeles, among them the Farley Building in Eagle Rock.

-In 2018, the Mike Kelley Foundation collaborated with popular streetwear brand Supreme and released a collection of clothes.
-Supreme highlights the iconic imagery from the Mike Kelley Foundation for the Arts, sourcing from works such as More Love Hours Than Can Ever Be Repaid and The Wages of Sin, Ahh…Youth! and Reconstructed History.
-Comprising a work shirt, work jacket, rayon shirt, two hoodies, a crewneck sweater, three T-shirts and eight skateboard decks, the Supreme x Mike Kelley collection dropped in September 6, 2018.